Cornellio/project-stardust/README.md

 ## Setup

-The app server can be tested on it's own without using Jenkins for deployment.
+The app server can be tested on its own without using Jenkins for deployment.
 To do so just deploy the app server:

 `vagrant up app01`